wnordmann/sdk/docs/writing_components.md

 # Creating application components

 ## Introduction
-This tutorial will show how to add additional functionality in the form of components to applications built using the Boundless Web SDK.
+This tutorial will show how to add additional functionality in the form of components to applications built using the Boundless SDK.

 Three examples will be shown: